General Introduction to Ocean Accounts

 └─────────────────────────────────────────────────────────────────────┘

-The construction of Ocean Accounts begins with data collection and compilation from numerous sources: government agencies, research institutions, industry bodies, citizen science programs, and indigenous knowledge systems.
+The construction of ocean accounts begins with data collection and compilation from numerous sources: government agencies, research institutions, industry bodies, citizen science programs, and indigenous knowledge systems.
 These data span environmental monitoring, economic statistics, social surveys, governance information, geospatial observations, customary knowledge, and many others[16].
 A critical step is aligning these heterogeneous datasets to common spatial boundaries, classifications, and accounting periods, through data sharing and validation processes that apply the relevant international statistical principles and standards (in particular the SNA and SEEA).

-From these tables, analysts or automated systems derive indicators and visualizations that condense complex information into decision-relevant metrics.
+From these tables, analysts or automated systems derive indicators and visualisations that condense complex information into decision-relevant metrics.
 Modern technology enables the creation of interactive dashboards that allow users to explore relationships between variables, compare scenarios, and monitor trends over time[17].
 These outputs support a wide range of decision contexts including planning, investment, regulation, monitoring and evaluation, and reporting.

 3.5 Conceptual components of the Ocean Accounts Framework

-The Ocean Accounts Framework starts from a simple but powerful insight: the economy does not exist alongside the environment -- it exists within it.
+The Ocean Accounts Framework starts from a simple but powerful insight: the economy does not exist alongside the environment—it exists within it.
 Your fishing industry employs people in coastal communities (the economy is embedded within society), and those communities depend on healthy fish stocks (society is embedded within the environment).
 Damage one layer and the effects propagate inward; strengthen one and the benefits flow through the others.

 This is what the Framework calls a nested superset structure.
-The three domains -- Economy, Society, and Environment -- are not independent pillars but concentric layers.
+The three domains—Economy, Society, and Environment—are not independent pillars but concentric layers.
 The Framework distinguishes between flows (measurements of supply, use, activity or interaction) and stocks (measurements of asset status, extent and/or condition), each organised into three nested domain groups that mirror this structure[18].

 Figure 0.1.2: Key conceptual components of the Ocean Accounts Framework